jaw071/SGD213_Task2_RazzMaTazz/Proposal/project_justification.md

 * Would there be different enemy variants? would they all hurt the player though contact damage or would some have ranged attacks?
 > Right now all I need is a stationary hazard and I think an enemy that can patrol between two points as suggested by another team-member.

+* Would players have a value for health or would they die from a single enemy hit?
+> Player death would be a great addition if it can be done.
+Resetting them back to the start on damage would be fine enough.

 ---